 3. Crete, Greece: For island hopping

 Love island hopping but not the intense heat of the summer?
 Crete is one of the best places to visit in Europe in September.
-The days are still sunny and the water’s still warm, and the prices won’t cost you an arm and a leg.
+The days are still sunny and the water’s still warm, and the prices are quite budget-friendly.
 Plus, all the Greek island hopping hotspots are just a day trip away!
 Beautiful pebble beaches, soft golden sand, and just the right temperature for a perfect beach holiday – you won’t feel like the summer season ended.

 Image source:Contiki